 Trying to pass wine exams is stressful.
-These 4 Things You Need To Prepare Before Your Wine Class will help soothe your nerves.
+However, by following these 4 Things You Need To Prepare Before Your Wine Class will help soothe your nerves.

-I’m sure your instructor will provide a way for you to purchase wine glasses before you get to class.
+I’m sure your instructor or school will provide a way for you to purchase wine glasses before you get to class.
 However, they may not tell you that you will likely break at least one of them (if not more) throughout your time as a wine student.
 Furthermore, wine schools will always purchase the cheapest (albeit most durable) glassware with the thick rims.

-That’s why I recommend you buy 12 premium crystal glassware which fit the ISO standards for your class beforehand.
+That’s why I recommend you buy 12 premium crystal glassware which fit the ISO standards for your class.
 These will last you until the end of your studies.
-Those thinner rims of the premium glasses will cater to the soon-to-be-born wine snob we’ll make out of you yet!
+Thin rimmed glasses will cater to the soon-to-be-wine-snob we’ll make out of you yet!

 Furthermore, tips 3 + 4 is honestly some great advice.